Using GA4 for the first time? Find out how to set up and navigate Google Analytics 4 (GA4).

 Audiences enable you to segment users in ways that are important to your business.
 GA4 automatically creates audience groups for All users and Purchasers.

-To see the existing audiences set up for your property, go to Configure>Audiences.
+To see the existing audiences set up for your property, go to Admin>Data display>Audiences.

 In the GA4 demo site, this is how the existing audiences look: